 Lately I decided it’s time for me to quit.
 I have four kids.
 The oldest is 24 years old, the youngest is just three years old.
 They were living with me in Moscow, but in December left they for Novosibirsk and are now living with their grandmothers.
 I am constantly busy, and it got too tough for my wife here with the kids.
 This job does not satisfy me financially, it doesn’t meet financial needs of my big family.
 I understand that my similarity to Putin is some sort of mission, but I don’t really understand how to unveil its potential or whether I should just forget about it.
 Because during those years that I spent trying to carry my role with dignity and implement it somehow, I haven’t found people who would be able to assist me with it.

 This story was first published by Mesto47.
-You can read this or listen to a podcast on their site
+You can read this or listen to a podcast on their site.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.